josdejong/mathjs/docs/reference/functions/sparse.md

 # Function sparse

 Create a Sparse Matrix.
-The function creates a new `math.type.Matrix` object from an `Array`.
+The function creates a new `math.Matrix` object from an `Array`.
 A Matrix has utility functions to manipulate the data in the matrix, like getting the size and getting or setting values in the matrix.